Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 <BR>

 >The following discussion explains the manual process of creating an exercise **without** the generator.
-When you use the generator, some of these steps will already be handled for you, but it’s still useful to understand how everything fits together.
+When you use the generator, some **(but not all)** of these steps will already be handled for you, but it’s still useful to understand how everything fits together.

 # exercise_name.py